 Eighteen is changing in his older brothers’ eyes.
-Getting ready to go off to college he somehow seems to be getting closer to them in age.
-Siblings loom so large in our lives.
-Eighteen has lived a life in awe of them and all that they could do whether it was ride a bike without training wheels, drive a car or just stay up late.
-But now he has done things that they never did and they are a bit in awe of him.
+Getting ready to go off to college, he seems to be getting closer to them in age.
+Siblings loom so largely in our lives.
+Eighteen has lived in awe of them and all they could do, whether riding a bike without training wheels, driving a car, or staying up late.
+But now, he has done things they never did, and they are somewhat in awe of him.

-In the summer before he leaves, Eighteen wants to push his father and me away and hold onto us at the same time.
-I am told that as the reality of their leaving begins to confront some kids, they “soil the nest,” at times giving parents some of their very worst behavior.
-I try to remember that this is temporary and that if I have learned anything about parenting it is that a markedly changed adolescent will be returned to me come the winter holidays.
+In the summer, before he leaves, Eighteen wants to push his father and me away and hold onto us simultaneously.
+I am told that as the reality of their going begins to confront some kids, they “soil the nest,” sometimes giving parents some of their very worst behavior.
+I try to remember that this is temporary and that if I have learned anything about parenting, a markedly changed adolescent will be returned to me come the winter holidays.

-Eighteen lies on the floor petting his dog.
+Eighteen lies on the floor, petting his dog.
 I am in the next room, but I can hear him telling her that he will miss her.
-He does not remember life before this dog and is old enough to fully understand that this means that in the coming years he will experience the loss of her.
-He feels love and he feels fear.
-He has heard that kids get “the call” at school about their dogs and he does not want that call.
+He does not remember life before this dog and is old enough to fully understand that this means that he will experience her loss in the coming years.
+He feels love, and he feels fear.
+He has heard that kids get “the call” at school about their dogs, and he does not want that call.

-I can tell Eighteen what to do and what not to do, until he leaves for college.
-But that would be foolish.
-We are on a trial run for adulthood, so I let him make most of the decisions and step in only when I cannot help myself.
-I try not to treat him like the child he no longer is, he tries not to act like the obnoxious teenager he no longer is.
-Most of the time we are successful, sometimes we fail.
+I can tell Eighteen what to do and what not to do until he leaves for college.
+But that would not be very smart.
+We are on a trial run for adulthood, so I let him make most of the decisions and step in only when I cannot help.
+I try not to treat him like the child he no longer is; he tries not to act like the obnoxious teenager he no longer is.
+Most of the time, we are successful; sometimes, we fail.

-Eighteen is no longer simply living in time, but is now truly reflecting upon it.
-He feels his own childhood slipping away and, while there is much to look forward to, he understands that for the first time there is now much to look back upon as well.
+Eighteen is no longer simply living in time but is now genuinely reflecting upon it.
+He feels his childhood slipping away, and while there is much to look forward to, he understands that for the first time, there is now much to look back upon as well.
 Eighteen experiences that sharp pain we feel as adults when we know that a time in our lives that we have loved has passed and that we can never really return to it.
-As he lets go of his child self and readies to leave, he is fully conscious of the fact that life has painted a bright red line and he is crossing over it.
+As he lets go of his child self and readies to leave, he is fully conscious that life has painted a bright red line and is crossing over it.

-Eighteen leaves little gashes on my heart, like stinging paper cuts, as time winds down and we no longer have months or years but rather weeks and days.
-I miss him before he is even gone and I grieve once he has left.
-Eighteen drifts slowly away the summer after graduation and then one morning I load up the car and he is really gone, and I can do nothing more than help him on his way.
+Eighteen leaves little gashes on my heart, like stinging paper cuts, as time winds down and we no longer have months or years but weeks and days.
+I miss him before he is gone, and I grieve once he has left.
+Eighteen drifts slowly away the summer after graduation, and then one morning, I load up the car, and he is gone, and I can do nothing more than help him on his way.